atulsd/Weather_Dashboard/README.md

 ## Description:

 This project is about building a weather dashboard with form inputs.
-Data is fetched using API key and required data is displayed accessing via certain parameteres.
+Data is fetched using API key and required data is displayed accessing via name of the city.

 # StepsTaken: